-However, despite this knowledge that search engines are important, political campaigns continue to be woefully inadequate when it comes to using search engines to the fullest of their marketing potential.
+However, despite this knowledge that search engines are important, political campaigns continue to be woefully inadequate when it comes to using search engines to their full marketing potential.

 SEO appears to be an afterthought for many politicians and their staff.
 It’s looked at as part of the political environment that’s just “there”.
 In reality, it could hold the keys to unlocking crucial new or under-appreciated voter outreach opportunities.

-Where can political SEO strategy come into play?
+How can a political SEO strategy support your goals?
 Below are just a few examples:

 1. Control Your Identity

 Maybe the most obvious benefit of political SEO is that you control your own identity online.
-When a voter Googles a politicians name, they are almost always expecting the official website to be one of the top results, if not the first result.
+When a voter Googles a politician’s name, they almost always expect the official website to be one of the top results, if not the first result.
 If it’s not there?
 You’re at serious risk of someone steering the online conversation surrounding your candidate into an uncontrolled environment.

 An extremely visible example of this happened recently when Joe Biden’s official website joebiden.com was outranked for the term “Joe Biden website” by the far-from-flattering parody site joebiden.info:

-Biden’s official website has recovered to obtain the top ranking (likely due to some quick SEO work), but this is still an embarrassing misstep that never would have happened with proper keyword research around important branded terms and real-time position monitoring.
-When the stakes in your political campaign are high, there is no excuse for allowing someone else to capture branded traffic for your candidates name.
+Biden’s official website has recovered to obtain the top ranking (likely due to some quick SEO work), but this is still an embarrassing misstep that never would have happened with proper keyword research services supporting important branded terms and real-time position monitoring.
+When the stakes in your political campaign are high, there is no excuse for allowing someone else to capture branded traffic for your candidate’s name.